tvheadend/tvheadend/docs/class/dvrentry.md

 ####Manual Event Entry/Editing an Entry

 To add an entry press the *[Add]* button from the menu bar.
-To edit an entry highlight the desired entry within the grid and then press the *[Edit]* button.
+To edit an entry highlight the desired entry within the grid, and then press the *[Edit]* button.

 A common set of fields is used for the _Add_ or _Edit_ dialogs, most